Tiiiger/bert_score/journal/rescale_baseline.md

-# Rescaling BERTScore with baselines
+# Rescaling BERTScore with Baselines

 BERTScore computes a sentence-level similarity score by making use of token-level similarities, produced by cosine similarities between contextual embeddings.